A brain with a red flame in the background

 Differences between Supervised and Unsupervised Learning

 One of the primary distinctions between supervised and unsupervised learning lies in the training data requirements.
 Supervised learning algorithms necessitate labeled data, which can be expensive and time-consuming.
 In contrast, unsupervised learning algorithms leverage unlabeled data, often abundant and readily available.
 This characteristic makes unsupervised learning more scalable and adaptable to large-scale datasets.
+The objectives and outputs also differ between the two approaches.
+Supervised learning is primarily concerned with predictive modeling, aiming to make accurate predictions or classifications on new, unseen data.
+On the other hand, unsupervised learning focuses on discovering hidden patterns and structures within the data, providing valuable insights for data exploration and analysis.

 Evaluation metrics further highlight the disparities.
 Supervised learning algorithms are assessed based on metrics such as accuracy, precision, and recall, which measure the correctness of predictions.
 In contrast, unsupervised learning algorithms employ measures like inertia and silhouette coefficient, which quantify the quality of clustering or dimensionality reduction achieved.